payara/Payara-Community-Documentation/documentation/extended-documentation/app-deployment/descriptor-elements.md

 </glassfish-application>
 ```

+**Note**:
-The default behaviour of the admin console is for the checkbox for implicit CDI scanning to be enabled; As of the 164 release of Payara Server, however, the checkbox will take the value of `enable-implicit-cdi` in the `glassfish-application.xml`, or the attribute `bean-discovery-mode="none"` from the `beans.xml` file in a WAR.
+When implicit CDI is controlled by using either the `enable-implicit-cdi` property in the `glassfish-application.xml` or the attribute `bean-discovery-mode="none"` from the `beans.xml` file in a WAR, the admin console checkbox ***is ignored***.

+The default behaviour of the admin console is for the "Implicit CDI" checkbox to be enabled, but this will **not** override the application configuration.

 ### `scanning-exclude` and `scanning-include`
 Modern WAR and EAR files very often include a number of 3rd party JARs.
 In situations where some JARs require CDI scanning and others may break if scanned, these can now be explicitly included or excluded from scanning.